SysAdminDoc/ImageFormats2025/README.md

 ### JPEG XL: The Modern Digital Darkroom

-JPEG XL (JXL) is more than a JPEG replacement—it's a full-scale imaging solution.
+JPEG XL (JXL) is more than a JPEG replacement, it's a full-scale imaging solution.
 Engineered to cover everything from tiny web graphics to ultra-high-fidelity photography, JXL combines cutting-edge compression with wide feature support.

-It uses a modular encoding system based on Google's PIK and Cloudinary’s FUIF projects.
+It uses a modular encoding system based on Google's PIK and Cloudinary's FUIF projects.
 The lossy mode is perceptually tuned to match human vision (psychovisual optimization), and the lossless mode can compress legacy JPEGs by ~20% without re-encoding.
-That’s not just efficient—it’s archival gold.
+That's not just efficient, it's archival gold.

 #### Key Capabilities:
-- **Progressive Decoding**: Images load like the old interlaced JPEGs—fast preview first, detail follows.
+- **Progressive Decoding**: Images load like the old interlaced JPEGs, fast preview first, detail follows.
 - **Animation**: Supports multi-frame images, challenging WebP and GIF.
-- **Container Flexibility**: Can store multiple images, metadata, thumbnails—like a mini image database.
+- **Container Flexibility**: Can store multiple images, metadata, thumbnails, like a mini image database.
 - **High Bit Depth**: Up to 32 bits per channel, perfect for HDR workflows and scientific imagery.
 - **ICC Profiles & Metadata**: Strong support for color fidelity and file tagging.